-Our measure of the variable COLLECTIVE BODY depends on the presence of at least one of the following: 1) the creation of a new collective body involving all parties; 2) the provision of new functions to an existing collective body; or 3) the establishment of a body involving a subset of parties.
+Our measure of the variable COLLECTIVE BODY depends on the presence of at least one of the following: first, the creation of a new collective body involving all parties; second, the provision of new functions to an existing collective body; or third, the establishment of a body involving a subset of parties.
 We tested the individual effects of each one of these clauses and found statistically significant results similar to the baseline models for the first two types of clauses.
 The models showed that the effect is slightly larger for the creation of new collective bodies than for the provision of new functions related to existing bodies, but the difference is not statistically significant.
-Although there are only 29 IEAs that create a subset body, we find effects of the expected sign and statistically significant at the 5 percent level for this variable and its interaction with POWER ASYMMETRY.
+Although only twenty-nine IEAs create a subset body, we find effects of the expected sign and statistically significant at the 5 percent level for this variable and its interaction with POWER ASYMMETRY.